 Hotel Kompas 4*, Dubrovnik

-Poised in a lovely, beachfront location overlooking the Lapad Bay, Hotel Kompas is a modern hotel refurbished just two years ago.
+Poised in a lovely, beachfront location overlooking the Lapad Bay, Hotel Kompas is a modern hotel refurbished in 2015.
 Only two miles away from the UNESCO listed Old Town, hotel Kompas, puts you in a quiet spot, but within a 10 minute drive to Dubrovnik’s main attractions.